MontagueM/Charm/README.md

 ## Credits

 Thanks to Alcidine, BIOS, Carson Reed, Delta, and nblock for testing, feedback, and help throughout the project's development.
+HighRTT for audio help (RevorbStd and librevorb).